 Effect of Global warming and Climate change:

 Temperature fluctuations significantly impact the effectiveness of microbial agents in pest control, as many beneficial microbes operate within specific thermal thresholds for optimal growth and activity.
 Thermal sensitivity is a crucial factor in microbial biocontrol, influencing germination, infection processes, and overall persistence in the environment.
-For example, Beauveria bassiana, a widely used entomopathogenic fungus, exhibits reduced efficacy above 30°C due to the heat sensitivity of its conidial germination and infection mechanisms.
+For example, B. bassiana, a widely used entomopathogenic fungus, exhibits reduced efficacy above 30°C due to the heat sensitivity of its conidial germination and infection mechanisms.
 Elevated temperatures not only impair microbial activity but also decrease the longevity of microbial spores in the soil.
-A notable case is Metarhizium anisopliae, which degrades more rapidly in warm conditions, leading to diminished pest control efficacy against soil-dwelling pests like root weevils.
+A notable case is M. anisopliae, which degrades more rapidly in warm conditions, leading to diminished pest control efficacy against soil-dwelling pests like root weevils.
 These temperature-induced challenges highlight the need for adaptive microbial formulations that enhance thermal resilience (Ruelas Ayela et al.,2013).

-Higher temperatures also influence pest behavior and physiology, potentially undermining microbial control efforts.
+Higher temperatures also influence pest behaviour and physiology, potentially undermining microbial control efforts.
 Many pests develop more rapidly in warm conditions, increasing their population growth rates and shortening generational cycles.
 For example, wireworms (click beetle larvae) thrive in elevated temperatures, accelerating reproduction and potentially outpacing microbial interventions.
 In such scenarios, even the most effective microbial agents may struggle to suppress rapidly expanding pest populations, necessitating a combination of biocontrol strategies to maintain pest suppression.
 Beyond direct thermal effects, global warming introduces additional environmental challenges that can further reduce microbial efficacy.
 Increased evaporation and drought stress lead to drier soils, restricting microbial mobility and reducing their ability to interact with target pests.
-For instance, Bacillus thuringiensis (Bt) relies on sufficient moisture to activate its insecticidal toxins, which are critical for controlling larvae such as fungus gnats.
+For instance, B. thuringiensis (Bt) relies on sufficient moisture to activate its insecticidal toxins, which are critical for controlling larvae such as fungus gnats.
 Prolonged drought conditions can therefore diminish Bt performance, requiring modifications in irrigation practices or microbial formulations to maintain effectiveness (Bhattacharjee et al.,2023).
-Additionally, rising temperatures alter soil microbial communities by favoring thermophilic microbes, which can outcompete beneficial biocontrol agents, disrupting ecological balance.
+Additionally, rising temperatures alter soil microbial communities by favouring thermophilic microbes, which can outcompete beneficial biocontrol agents, disrupting ecological balance.
 Another critical concern is the impact of increased UV radiation on microbial persistence.
 Many microbial agents, particularly those applied to soil surfaces, are susceptible to degradation under intense sunlight exposure.
-Bacillus subtilis, for example, experiences reduced viability when exposed to high UV radiation and heat, limiting its effectiveness in pest suppression.
+B. subtilis, for example, experiences reduced viability when exposed to high UV radiation and heat, limiting its effectiveness in pest suppression.
 To counteract these challenges, researchers are exploring protective formulations such as UV-resistant coatings and encapsulation techniques to enhance microbial stability in extreme environments.
 To address the challenges posed by global warming on microbial pest control, several mitigation strategies can enhance their effectiveness and resilience.
-Developing or selecting heat-tolerant microbial strains ensures consistent pest control, even in high-temperature environments; for instance, heat-tolerant strains of Metarhizium anisopliae are being researched for use in tropical and arid regions.
+Developing or selecting heat-tolerant microbial strains ensures consistent pest control, even in high-temperature environments; for instance, heat-tolerant strains of M. anisopliae are being researched for use in tropical and arid regions.
 Improved application methods, such as applying microbial agents deeper into the soil to shield them from temperature fluctuations and UV exposure, can further enhance their effectiveness.
 Additionally, combining microbial agents with soil amendments helps retain moisture and provides a protective barrier against environmental stressors (Tong & Feng,2020).
 Integrating microbial pest control into a broader Integrated Pest Management (IPM) framework, including practices like crop rotation, planting pest-resistant crop varieties, and using soil cover, reduces reliance on any single method while creating favorable conditions for microbial agents.
 These strategies collectively improve the adaptability and sustainability of microbial pest control in the face of climate change.

 Screening microbes for climate resilience: